 - After a month’s recovery, return to your eye specialist for another series of eye evaluation, so that he/she can check how well your cataract surgery lens implants are performing.

 - Avoid touching or rubbing the affected eye

 - Don’t bend during the first few days after the eye surgery because it can cause some pressure to the eyes.

-- No heavy lifting over 10-15 pounds for one week after surgery.
+- No heavy lifting over 10-15 pounds for one week after cataract surgery.
 No golfing, running, swimming, or snow-blowing for one week after surgery as well.

 - Don’t expose your eyes to windy environment or as much as possible avoid outdoor activities while the eye is very sensitive and the wound is starting to heal.

 - For women patients don’t wear eye make-up for one week after surgery to avoid any harmful chemicals irritating the eye and increase infection to the eye.

 The entire success of a cataract eye surgery relies on two major factors.
 First, the level of expertise that the chosen eye doctor holds and second, the full cooperation of the eye patient in following strictly all the patient’s guidelines on proper eye care and required eye check-up after weeks of surgery.